 Notes

-• How to store: Place leftover crab bisque in an airtight container and keep in the fridge for up to 3 to 4 days.
+• Storage: Place leftover crab bisque in an airtight container and keep in the fridge for up to 3 to 4 days.
+Avoid freezing as the cream will separate from the soup upon thawing.

-• How to reheat: For the best results, warm this bisque back up in a stock pot or Dutch oven on the stove over medium heat until warmed through.
+• Reheating: Warm this bisque back up in a pot or Dutch oven on the stove over medium heat until warmed through.
 Be careful not to boil it again or the cream can curdle.

 Nutrition